 On March 1, 2021, to alleviate economic difficulties resulting from the COVID-19 pandemic, the Fresno City Council enacted Free Fares.
 The free fare period ran for 6 months and ended in September 2021, at which point, FAX implemented a new fare structure that effectively reduced fares for passengers.
 FAX's regular adult fare was reduced from \$1.25 to \$1.00 and reduced fares for Seniors, Disabled, and Medicare Card Holders went from 60 cents to 50 cents for fixed-route service.
+In July 2022, through a grant from Kaiser Hospitals, all passengers that qualified for Reduced Fraes, were allowed to ride for free.
+After this subsidy ended, FAX kept the free fares for the Reduced Fare riders.
 FAX also reduced the costs of the 31-Day Pass (Regular and Reduced) and a 10-Ride Card (Regular and Reduced), which can be purchased throughout the city at the 52 Bus Rapid Transit (BRT) stations and the City Hall Ticket Vending Machine (TVM), as well as at Manchester Transit Center.
 The 31-Day Pass allows unlimited use of the FAX fixed-route system.
 Table 2.5 shows the regular fare structure as well as Handy Ride fares, which remain non-magnetic and are not available at the TVMs currently.

-Fare Category Regular Fare FAX Reduced Fare FAX Student HANDY RIDE 1-Ride Card \$1.00 \$.50 \$.75 \$1.25 10-Ride Card \$ 9.00 \$ 4.50 N/A N/A 31-Day Pass \$36.00 (unlimited rides) \$18.00 (unlimited rides) \$22.00 (unlimited rides) \$48.00 (Valid for up to 60 rides) Children under 12 (with a fare-paying family member) Free N/A N/A Free Active Military and Veterans Free N/A N/A N/A
+Fare Category Regular Fare FAX Reduced Fare FAX Student HANDY RIDE 1-Ride Card \$1.00 \$ .50 \$ .75 \$1.25 10-Ride Card \$ 9.00 \$ 4.50 N/A N/A 31-Day Pass \$36.00 (unlimited rides) \$18.00 (unlimited rides) \$22.00 (unlimited rides) \$48.00 (Valid for up to 60 rides) Children under 12 (with a fare-paying family member) Free N/A N/A Free Active Military and Veterans Free N/A N/A N/A